Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/docs/Support Docs/milestone-deliverables-guidelines.md

 ## Submission

-Please submit all your milestones via PR to the [Grant Milestone Delivery repository](https://github.com/w3f/Grant-Milestone-Delivery).
+Please submit all your milestones via PR to the [Grant Milestone Delivery repository](https://github.com/Energy-Web-Community-Fund/Grant-Milestone-Delivery).

 ## Invoice

-Although a milestone needs to be reviewed and accepted, you can already submit your invoice through [this form](https://docs.google.com/forms/d/e/1FAIpQLSfmNYaoCgrxyhzgoKQ0ynQvnNRoTmgApz9NrMp-hd8mhIiO0A/viewform).
+Once a milestone is reviewed and accepted, you can submit your invoice through to cfgrants [AT] energyweb [DOT] org.

 ## Content